 One area in which proponents of FI/RE may diverge from the thinking of Tom Corley is in saving habits.
 Here, one may choose to be extreme.
 Maybe not as extreme as Jacob Lund Fisker who I believe takes cold showers and sees food as fuel rather than something to be enjoyed for the taste of it.
 Extreme though, in the percentage of their savings, which most advocates suggest as 70% or higher.
 Where Tom Corley’s advice comes in is that in order to achieve such a high savings rate your lifestyle cannot be extravagant, otherwise you will be living beyond your means and your savings won’t be 10%, let alone 70%.

 Another area where we are now more moderate than before is our choice of holidays.
 Over the past few years we have been on some lovely holidays where we paid a premium for others to take the strain.
 One in particular that I remember with fondness was a week cycling in Tuscany.
 We were met at the airport and taken to our first hotel.
 Bikes and the cycles routes for each day were provided.
 All we had to do was leave each morning when we were ready and when we arrived at our destination our bags were there waiting for us.
-This year we have holidayed in the UK and had two staycations.
-I admit I am going abroad with my mother next month, but you’re only 50 once and so we’re marking the occasion with a special holiday.
+In 2019 we holidayed in the UK and had two staycations.

 So, where do you start if you want to develop more moderate habits?
 This is an enormous subject, enough for a whole book.
 In fact, I have recently finished Atomic Habits by James Clear.
 A really useful guide to developing more positive habits.